 The Committee studies the programs, management, operations and fiscal needs of all state agencies.
-It reviews agency and executive budget requests, conducts budget hearings, and prepares appropriation recommendations to the House and Senate Appropriations Committees.
-The Committee travels to state institutions and colleges to hold budget hearings.
+It reviews agency and executive budget requests, conducts budget hearings, and prepares appropriation recommend tions to the House and Senate Appropriations Committees.
+The committee travels to state institutions and colleges to hold budget hearings.